kepra3/popgen_rad_shallow_agaricia/README.md

 # popgen_rad_shallow_agaricia

-A repository for analysis datasets, scripts and results for Prata et al., (2023) Metre-scale generational dispersal in dominant Caribbean corals.
+A repository for analysis datasets, scripts and results for *Prata et al., (202X) Metre-scale generational dispersal in dominant Caribbean corals*

+For each block of code to run activate the appropriate conda environment or software versions (see *Appendix*) and change to the scripts directory within the appropriate heading directory.
+Files will either be accessed in data or results (if intermediary step) and will write files into results.

 ## A - Filtered vcf file